darana-dev/Minesweeper-api/README.md

 # Minesweeper-api
-Api for the game minesweeper
+Api for the minesweeper game.
+Using Spring boot.